lagonette/lagonette-android/README.md

 # La Gonette
-An unofficial app for Lyon's local currency.
+The app for Lyon's local currency.

+// TODO make a better README